-Prior to her appointment at AmCham, Steel was the head of strategic planning at the International Rice Research Institute (IRRI)—a global development organization headquartered in the Philippines operating in 17 countries across Asia and Africa.
+Prior to her appointment at AmCham, Ann was the head of strategic planning at the International Rice Research Institute (IRRI)—a global development organization headquartered in the Philippines operating in 17 countries across Asia and Africa.
 There she drove the development of IRRI’s 10-year global strategy.
-During her previous stay in Singapore from 2013-2015, she was with the Lee Kuan Yew School of Public Policy NUS as chief of staff to the Dean and director of external affairs in charge of marketing, communications, fundraising, and strategic partnership efforts.
+During her previous stay in Singapore, she was with the Lee Kuan Yew School of Public Policy, National University of Singapore as a member of the School’s Management Committee where she served as the chief of staff to the Dean and director of external affairs in charge of marketing, communications, fundraising, and strategic partnerships.

-After graduating from law school in 1999, Steel was in government and public policy in Washington DC for over 13 years.
-From 2010-2012, she served as a senior official on intergovernmental affairs at the US Immigration and Customs Enforcement (ICE), Department of Homeland Security.
-Before joining ICE, Steel worked as a chief lobbyist and spokesperson for a number of national associations and as legislative and political advisor to a US Senator.
+After graduating from law school, Ann was in government and public policy in Washington DC for over 13 years.
+From 2010-2012, she served as a senior official on intergovernmental affairs at the US Immigration and Customs Enforcement (ICE), Department of Homeland Security during the Obama Administration.
+Before joining ICE, Ann worked as a chief lobbyist and spokesperson for a number of national associations and as legislative and political adviser to a US Senator.

 Ann received a BA from the University of Iowa, a JD from Washburn University School of Law and served as a Senior Executive Fellow at the Harvard Kennedy School.